-Paths are a type of Insight that let you inspect how users journey through your product.
+Paths are a type of insight that enable you to inspect how users journey through your product.

 Generally, paths are a tool that's used for exploration, and aren't as much focused on raw data as some of our other insights.
 The goal of paths is to allow you to follow users along their journey through your product, and figure out places where improvements can be made.